52 Types of Beetles in Washington State

 42. Blister Beetle

-Blister beetles aren’t harmful to humans, but their sticky secretions can easily get on your skin and cause discomfort.
+Blister beetles aren’t harmful to humans; their sticky secretions can easily get on your skin and cause discomfort.

-The blister beetle has a wide range of colors, from browns and reds to yellows and greens.
+The blister beetle has many colors, from browns and reds to yellows and greens.
 Their bodies are cylindrical or oval-shaped, and they have three pairs of wings at different stages of development.

 They’re often found in woodlands during spring and summer, where you may see them crawling around logs or stones.